matsim-org/jekyll-website/_posts/2019-12-05-matsim-news-now-on-github.md

 Now, you’ll submit news by creating a pull request on Github.com with the content of your news item in Markdown format.

-Explicit directions for submitting news are found here: <https://matsim.org/submit-news>
+- Explicit directions for submitting news items: see <https://matsim.org/submit-news>
 - And if those instructions aren’t clear enough just let us know!

 Thank you!
 Hopefully this transition will be straightforward.